mattermost/docs/source/install/troubleshooting.rst

 Review Mattermost logs
 ----------------------

 You can access logs for Mattermost and use them for troubleshooting.
-These steps assume that you have :ref:`System Admin permissions <help/getting-started/managing-members:system admin>`.
+These steps assume that you have appropriate :doc: `system admin permissions </onboard/advanced-permissions>` to do so.

 Mattermost Server logs
 ----------------------